connar/connar.github.io/content/ctfwriteups/hgm.md

 +++

 ## Intro
 This challenge is one of the forensic challenges from the Idek CTF 2022.
-I wanted to play this for a long time because I had heard that it was really really good, but the links containing it ended up getting expired, so big thanks to the author **bquanman** for providing the chall and giving me the change to play them after 3 years:D
+I wanted to play this for a long time because I had heard that it was really really good, but the links containing it ended up getting expired, so big thanks to the author **bquanman** for providing the chall and giving me the chance to play them after 3 years:D

 In this challenge we are given a `.pcap` file and a `.vhdx` file and the challenge consists of 3 parts.